-Lithuanian soprano Asmik Grigorian was born in Vilnius and studied at the Lithuanian Music and Theatre Academy.
-A founding member of the Vilnius City Opera, she has twice been awarded the Golden Stage Cross, the highest theatre award in Lithuania: in 2005 for her role debut as Violetta (La traviata) and in 2010 for her performances as Mrs Lovett (Sweeney Todd).
+The Lithuanian soprano Asmik Grigorian was born in Vilnius and studied at the Lithuanian Academy of Music and Theatre.
+A founding member of the Vilnius City Opera, she has twice been awarded the Golden Stage Cross, her country’s highest theatre award: in 2005 for her role debut as Violetta (La traviata) and in 2010 for her interpretation of Mrs Lovett in Stephen Sondheim’s Sweeney Todd.
 At the International Opera Awards she was voted Young Female Singer of the Year in 2016 and Female Singer of the Year in 2019.